Gray tosses 6 strong innings, Rockies beat Pirates 6-2

 The three starters in the series combined to allow just two runs and six hits over 20 innings.
 Pittsburgh finished with only nine hits in the three games.

+“We came into this series swinging the bats pretty well in St. Louis and did not swing the bats well this series at all,” Pirates manager Derek Shelton said.

 C.J.
-Cron’ led off the Colorado fourth with his 11th home run.
+Cron led off the Colorado fourth with his 11th home run.
 The Rockies scored two more in the fifth off Pittsburgh starter Chad Kuhl (2-5).

 A combined four hits in the sixth against relievers Chris Stratton and Sam Howard added two more runs and Colorado tacked on another in the seventh.